balusena/kubernetes-for-devops/07-Kubernetes Ingress/Kubernetes Ingress.md

 have their own dedicated Ingress configurations, preventing interference and maintaining security boundaries.

-## 1.Create a new cluster in minikube with name ingress-cluster:
+## 1.Create a new cluster in minikube with name ingress-cluster.
 ```
 ubuntu@balasenapathi:~$  minikube start -p ingress-cluster --driver=docker
 😄  [ingress-cluster] minikube v1.31.1 on Ubuntu 20.04